Randolph Community College Process for Admissions -

 2. Verification of current, active, unrestricted listing on the North Carolina Department of Health and Human Services Regulation, NAI Registry.

-3. Current CPR Certification for adult/child/infant/AED as offered by the American Heart Association.
+3. Current CPR Certification for Basic Life Support for the Healthcare Provider to include adult/child/infant and AED as offered by the American Heart Association.

 4. Completion of student medical information form and evidence of physical and emotional health as defined by the North Carolina Board of Nursing Standards for Educational Unit in Nursing within one year of admission date into the program.
-Associate Degree Nursing program director or designee will verify medical compliance and documentation.
+Associate Degree Nursing Program Director or designee will verify medical compliance and documentation.
+NOTE:Students completing all the necessary components of Phase III will be notified through an official RCC email of the invitation to attend new mandatory nursing student orientation.
+Many aspects of the program will be discussed and include, but not limited to tuition, books, schedules, program expectations for class, lab and clinical.

 NOTIFICATION OF ADMISSIONS/INFORMATION SESSION